 In 1987, at age 16, Robert entered Bellas Artes of Santo Domingo to formalize his art education with a variety of courses including interior decorating, specialty techniques and mural painting.
 His predominant style of depicting natural Caribbean scenes in vibrant exhilarating color emerged during this time.
 After graduating, Robert enjoyed three years as the official artist of the Dominican Presidency.
 In this capacity, he traveled the country creating captivating and inspiring murals at various youth education facilities across the Dominican.
 These popular murals were officially visited by the Dominican President and reported on in national media.

 Robert Maja’s Caribbean passion and soul flow through every brushstroke to produce canvasses and murals of bold intensity balanced by gentle emotion.
 The daily rhythms of island life are conveyed through his vibrant colors resting in a tropical balance between warmth and coolness, high tide and low and the sun and the moon.
-The voices, songs, and culture of Robert’s Caribbean heritage leap from his artwork to enliven the simple joys of living in every heart.
+The voices, songs, and culture of Robert’s Caribbean heritage and his central coast experiences leap from his artwork to enliven the simple joys of living in every heart.